evolute-cx/expo-version/README.md

 Now when you run `npm run build:ios`, it will:

 1. 🔍 Show your current version from `app.json`
-2. 🎯 Prompt you to select the new version (patch/minor/major/custom)
+2. 🎯 Prompt you to select the new version (keep current/patch/minor/major/custom)
-3. 📝 Update both `app.json` and `package.json`
+3. 📝 Update both `app.json` and `package.json` (if version changed)
-4. 📦 Commit and tag the version change
+4. 📦 Commit and tag the version change (if version changed)
 5. 🚀 Trigger the EAS build with the correct version

 **Result**: No more forgetting to update versions, no more builds with wrong version numbers, and a clean git history of your releases.